t-blackwell/mycrossword/README.md

 ## Working with this project

-`yarn` to install dependencies
+`npm i` to install dependencies

-`yarn test` to run unit tests
+`npm run test` to run unit tests

-`yarn build` to package for publishing
+`npm run build` to package for publishing

-`yarn build:watch` to package and watch for changes

-`cd example && yarn start` to run the example application
+`npm run dev` to run the example application

 ## Licence